rohit161996/Spring/Projects/HibernateApp/Readme.md

 # Project to create a table in MySQL
 # using Hibernate without using the
 # JDBC connection

-1. Dependencies Added
+1. Add Dependencies to the pom.xml for MySQL and Hibernate framework.
     <!-- https://mvnrepository.com/artifact/com.mysql/mysql-connector-j -->
 	<dependency>
 	    <groupId>com.mysql</groupId>